DeikuModder/react-test-web/README.md

 ### NOTES/IMPORTANT

-I've made this webpage only for a test, as the name of the repository says, so i didn't make the mobile and tablet styles for it, so it only works on Desktop devices.
+I've made this webpage only for a test, as the name of the repository says, so i didn't make the mobile and tablet styles for it, it only works on Desktop devices.

 That would be everything, hope you like this little project of React i've made!